Auto-scale Insights

 • If switching off one host would lead to under-provisioning, it is not considered over-provisioned.

-• High Over-provisioned This condition is met if:
+• High Over-Provision This condition is met if:

 • Minimum Sessions Capacity > Desired Sessions Capacity * factor (1.8 by default)